kat-ko/Dimensionality-Controls-When-Modularity-Shapes-Representational-Geometry/README.md

 This repository is a focused reproducibility package for the paper "When Does Structure Matter in Continual Learning?
 Dimensionality Controls When Modularity Shapes Representational Geometry" (https://arxiv.org/abs/2604.27656).
 It contains the exact experiment subset used for the main paper comparison: modular recurrent networks versus a matched non-modular baseline.

 ## What this paper studies

-The paper tests how network structure and task similarity affect:
+The paper tests how network structure, learning regime (representational dimensionality) and task similarity affect representational alignment and thereby:

 - transfer to a new task, and
 - interference with a previously learned task.